 Generally, a child under 15 years must have a permit to be employed (whether paid or not) or to engage in street trading.
 However, a child under 15 but not younger than 11 may be employed to deliver newspapers, pharmaceuticals and pamphlets.
 There is no minimum age for the employment of a child in a family business or in entertainment.

-The Child Employment Act 2003 (Vic) has established a new regime of limitations placed on the employment of children.
+The Child Employment Act 2003 (Vic) has established a regime of limitations placed on the employment of children.

 Subject to certain conditions, the restrictions on the employment of young people do not affect work experience programs for those at school (s 5.4.3 Education and Training Reform Act 2006 (Vic)).